gdmarmerola/gdmarmerola.github.io/about.md

 2. **Dimensionality reduction and clustering:** how can we visualize and interpret structure in our data, aiming to explain it to business stakeholders?
 Can we do better than simple K-Means clustering and PCA?
 What similarity measures, algorithms and representations would make this possible?

-3. **Causal Inference:** a sizeable chunk of problems in industry start when someone in your organization asks for your help aswering what-if questions such as: "what would happen if we lowered prices?"; "if we recommended product A instead of B, would our revenue grow?"; "if we sent e-mails to our customers instead of calling them, what would happen to our conversion rate?".
-All of these quesitons, no matter how varied, fall in the causal inference category.
+3. **Causal Inference:** a sizeable chunk of problems in industry start when someone in your organization asks for your help aswering what-if questions such as:
+* *what would happen if we lowered prices?*
+* *if we recommended product A instead of B, would our revenue grow?*
+* *if we sent e-mails to our customers instead of calling them, what would happen to our conversion rate?*

+All of these questions, no matter how varied, fall in the causal inference category.
 How can we be smarter than using Randomized Controlled Trials and A/B tests and extract value from observational data in these contexts?

 4. **Management, and data science in a business context:** doing data science in industry is far from trivial as we need to balance time for experimentation with deadlines, data is oftentimes messy and stakeholders may not have a clear understanding of our work and challenges.
 How can you navigate this and deliver real value from ML, while maintaining the best people motivated?